google/auction-insights-visualization/README.md

 Congratulations!
 You should now have a nice chart as seen above.
 At this point, you might want to add filters for a specific campaign or ad group.

+## Hosting it yourself (optional)

+If you rather host the visualization yourself (which is totally optional), you can copy it to your own Cloud Storage bucket.
+You'll only need to do this the very first time you want to use this visualization in any dashboard.

+  - [Create a Cloud Storage bucket](https://cloud.google.com/storage/docs/creating-buckets) in your Google Cloud Platform project, if you don't have one yet.
+  - Fill in the variable `CLOUD_STORAGE_BUCKET` in `deploy.sh` based on the name of your bucket.
+  - Run `./deploy.sh`.
+This will copy the visualization code to the specified bucket.
+    Note that this command requires that you have [gsutil](https://cloud.google.com/storage/docs/gsutil) installed and working.

+At this point, you bucket should contain the files `manifest.json`, `aiViz.json`, `aiViz.js`,  and `aiViz.css`.

 ## Limitations